 Many companies have well-developed customer retention strategies, and some of these same customer retention solutions can be applied in similar ways to aid employee retention.
 Common customer retention solutions that work very well to retain business include:

-- Respond in a timely manner to customer complaints and customer inquiries.
+• Respond promptly to customer complaints and customer inquiries.

 In short, many of the company policies that ensure customer retention can also help retain existing staff.

-An employee retention specialist works to create positive working relationships and help increase loyalty of existing employees over time.
-Some of the most rewarding parts of the role are not even in the retention specialist job description.
-Here at The Job Post we try to do everything we can to make sure each employee knows we are their partner in becoming a successful and satisfied employee.
+An employee retention specialist works to create positive working relationships and help increase the loyalty of existing employees over time.
+Some of the most rewarding parts of the role are not even in the retention specialist’s job description.
+It can be very rewarding when a retention specialist does everything they can to make sure each employee has a partner to help them become a successful and satisfied employee.